Codium-ai/codiumate-docs/docs/chat/focus/current-file.md

 - [`/test-suite`](../commands/test-suite.md): Generates a comprehensive test suite for your selected code, aiding in the development of robust and reliable software.
 - [`/quick-test`](../commands/quick-test.md): Quickly creates an initial set of tests for your code, allowing for immediate feedback and iterative improvement through conversation.

-## File Changes

-File changes mode is a special mode, that allows you to focus on the changes you have made inside a specific file.
-For this mode, you can use the workspace commands [Workspace Mode Commands](./git-diff.md#commands).
-With File Changes mode you can work on:

-1. **Local changes** - changes you have made to the file in your local workspace.
-2. **Committed changes** - changes that have been committed to your version control system.

-## How to Use File Mode
+## How to focus on Current File

-1. **Access File Mode**: In the "Mode" drop-down, select File Mode to focus Codiumate on the current file.
+1. **Add Focus**: Within Codiumate chat, click on the `+` button, or type `@` in the chat and use the keyboard arrows, and choose `Current File`.
-2. **Choose Your Focus**: Utilize the focus dropdown to select between Selected Lines, Selected Component, or File Changes based on your current requirement.
+2. **Choose Your Focus**: Utilize the secondary focus dropdown to select between Selected Lines or Selected Component based on your current requirement.
 3. **Execute a Command**: Type in your desired command (e.g., [`/ask`](../commands/ask.md), [`/docstring`](../commands/docstring.md)) followed by your question or request.
 Ensure your command matches the focus option you've selected for contextually relevant responses.
-4. **Switch Modes If Needed**: If your needs extend beyond the scope of the current file, you can switch to Workspace Mode or Free Chat Mode for broader or non-contextual assistance.

 ## Use Cases